CoandaCMS/coandacms/readme.md

 ### Feedback

-If you have any questions, feature requests or constructive ctritcism then please get in touch.
+If you have any questions, feature requests or criticism (preferably constructive!) then please get in touch.

 Twitter - [@alexdover](http://twitter.com/alexdover)